wpbackoffice/woocommerce-api-lockdown/readme.txt

 * Coupon Codes
 * Store Reports

+Note* You must first manually grant a user or 3rd party access to this information by creating them an api account.

 WooCommerce API Lockdown allows you to restrict what is available through your API on a site wide or per user basis with an easy to use admin panel.

 Usage